gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 DTLS chunk support is integrated into the SCTP implementation, enabling the secure transfer of SCTP packets (including both control and DATA chunks).

-The DTLS chunk protects a sequence of SCTP chunks by encapsulating their DTLS-based ciphertext.
+The DTLS chunk protects a sequence of SCTP chunks by encrypting the plain text into encrypted ciphertext using the DTLS record format and its processing.
 This processing is based on DTLS 1.3, as specified in
 {{RFC9147}}.

 Key management is performed outside of the SCTP implementation and is out of scope of this document.
 This process is referred to as the DTLS Key Management Method.
 While these methods can also be based on DTLS 1.3, it is not a requirement.

-The DTLS chunk in combination with the DTLS Key Management Method provides mutual authentication, confidentiality, DTLS based data origin authentication, integrity, and replay protection for SCTP packets.
+The DTLS chunk in combination with the DTLS Key Management Method can provide mutual authentication, confidentiality, DTLS based data origin authentication, integrity, and replay protection for SCTP packets.
 The DTLS Key Management Method utilizes an API to provision the SCTP association's DTLS chunk protection with key material to enable and rekey the protection operations.

 {{sctp-DTLS-chunk-layering}} is an example illustrating the DTLS chunk processing in regard to SCTP and the Upper Layer Protocol (ULP) using